kosakole/incident-management-system/README.md

-# Incident Management System (IMS) - Microservices
+Incident Management System (IMS) - Microservices

-Academic project developed at the **Faculty of Electrical Engineering – University of Banja Luka (ETF UNIBL)**.
+Academic project developed at the Faculty of Electrical Engineering – University of Banja Luka (ETF UNIBL).

-This project was developed as part of university coursework and demonstrates the design and implementation of a distributed **microservices-based system** for reporting and managing public incidents.
+This project was developed as part of university coursework and demonstrates the design and implementation of a distributed microservices-based system for reporting and managing public incidents.

----

-**Incident Management System (IMS) - Microservices**
+Incident Management System (IMS) - Microservices

 This project is a distributed system for reporting and managing public incidents.
-It is built using Spring Boot microservices architecture, containerized with Docker, and automated through GitHub Actions CI/CD.
+It is built using Spring Boot microservices architecture, containerized with Docker, and automated through GitHub Actions CI pipeline.

-🚀 **Key Features**
+🚀 Key Features

-📍 **Incident Reporting & Maps**
+📍 Incident Reporting & Maps

 Location Picker: Users can select incident locations manually on a map or use automatic geolocation.
 Rich Reports: Support for various incident types, including text descriptions and image uploads.
 Map Visualization: Anonymous users can view a public map with active incidents.
 Advanced Filtering: Filter incidents by category, location, and time (last 24h, 7 days, 31 days, or all time).

----

-🛡️ **Moderation & Security**
+🛡️ Moderation & Security

 Approval Workflow: All reports are stored in a pending state and must be reviewed (approved/rejected) by a Moderator before appearing on the public map.

-RBAC (Role-Based Access Control): Specific roles for **Admin, Moderator, and User**, with access rights managed by **user-service**.
+RBAC (Role-Based Access Control): Specific roles for Admin, Moderator, and User, with access rights managed by user-service.

-Authentication: Exclusively implemented via **Google OAuth2** (restricted to *.etf.unibl.org domain).
+Authentication: Implemented via Google OAuth2 (restricted to *.etf.unibl.org domain).

----

-📊 **Analytics & Intelligent Alerts**
+📊 Analytics & Intelligent Alerts

 Analytics Service: Provides data visualization and analysis of incidents based on time, location, and type.